Lowell Fahsholtz Obituary - NE | Legacy Pro

 Lowell Dean Fahsholtz

-Lowell Dean Fahsholtz, 82, of Firth, formerly of Summerfield, KS passed away on September 29, 2020 at a Lincoln hospital.
-He was born on May 13, 1938 outside of Linn, KS to George and Martha Fahsholtz.
-He married Ladonna Kay Lange on September 7, 1958 in Linn.
-Lowell and Donna founded Quality Homes in Summerfield, KS, turning a lumberyard into a successful home construction business.
+Lowell Dean Fahsholtz, 82, of Firth, Nebraska formerly of Summerfield, Kansas passed away on September 29, 2020 at a Lincoln hospital.
+He was born on May 13, 1938 outside of Linn, Kansas to George and Martha Fahsholtz.
+He married Ladonna Kay Lange on September 7, 1958 in Linn, Kansas.
+Lowell and Donna founded Quality Homes in Summerfield, Kansas, turning a lumberyard into a successful home construction business.
 Lowell took great satisfaction from providing sturdy homes to the families who became his customers.
 He was grateful for his hard-working employees and proud of providing a stable business for his community.
 His greatest accomplishment was his family.
 Lowell loved the outdoors, hunting, fishing and flying.